Fox freed from University of Hertfordshire floorboard

 It is thought the fox was trying to wriggle through a section of flooring when it became stuck at the de Havilland campus in Hatfield.

-RSPCA animal welfare officer Kate Wright, who freed the animal, said: "I just had these big eyes staring at me."'Pride was hurt'
+RSPCA animal welfare officer Kate Wright, who freed the animal, said: "I just had these big eyes staring at me."

 She added: "Here was this fox's head poking out of a floor and he was so jammed he couldn't move.